woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_payment-gateways.md

       "value": "Direct bank transfer",
       "default": "Direct bank transfer",
       "tip": "This controls the title which the user sees during checkout.", "placeholder": ""
     },
-    "description": {
-      "id": "description",
-      "label": "Description",
-      "description": "Payment method description that the customer will see on your checkout.", "type": "textarea",
-      "value": "Make your payment directly into our bank account.
-Please use your Order ID as the payment reference.
-Your order won't be shipped until the funds have cleared in our account.", "default": "Make your payment directly into our bank account.
-Please use your Order ID as the payment reference.
-Your order won't be shipped until the funds have cleared in our account.", "tip": "Payment method description that the customer will see on your checkout.", "placeholder": ""
-    },
     "instructions": {